 As another example, if you did place it in your downloads folder, you’ll want something like this:

 There is actually another way to view hidden files.
-The next option is to use the Open/Dialog button which can find the folder after doing a short and rather nifty trick.
+That is to show hidden files on Mac with shortcut.
+You can use the Open/Dialog button which can find the folder after doing a short and rather nifty trick.
 Start off by pressing these buttons together:

 Command + Shift +